-Finally, the summer is here and you decided to pay a visit to astonishingly beautiful French Riviera.
-The whole riviera is composed of many attraction and places to visit including Marseille, Nice, famous celebrity stops like St. Tropez, Cannes or Monaco.
-While you are visiting there, you have to make sure eating the best food possible.
-Fortunately, it is not a hard thing to eat well in the French Riviera.
+Finally, the summer is here and you decided to pay a visit to the beautiful French Riviera.
+The whole Riviera is composed of many attractions and places to visit including Marseille, Nice, St. Tropez, Cannes or Monaco.
+While you are visiting, you have to make sure you are eating the best food possible.
+Fortunately, it is not hard to eat well in the French Riviera.
 Here is our guide of where to eat in French Riviera.
-You can be sure that you will be eating the best dishes from French Riviera!

-Being a seaside region makes the seafood the base of your cuisine for sure and it is no different here too.
-In the Riviera, it is possible to see many kinds of fishes according to the season, shellfish, mollusk, and oysters!
+Being in the seaside region makes the seafood the base of your cuisine.
+In the Riviera, it is possible to see many kinds of fish according to the season, shellfish, mollusk, and oysters!
 Fisherman of this area actually are the creators of Riviera cuisine.
 The food is comforting food at its best, you will feel a warm and soothing feeling when you taste the food here.
-In other words, you will feel like you would be eating a home-cooked meal.
+In other words, you feel like you are eating a home-cooked meal.

 The Riviera offers you plenty of seafood dishes, a very famous fish stew – bouillabaisse and also the world-wide known dish ratatouille.
-However, make sure you enjoy the local bites and snack food here like socca or pissaladiere – you’ll be amazed how good they are.
-The Riviera will open new doors into your taste world, bon apétit!
+However, make sure you enjoy the local bites and snack food here like socca or pissaladiere – you’ll be amazed at how good they are.
+The dishes from the French Riviera will open new doors of taste to you, Bon apétit!

 Thanks to the famous animation movie, one of the most famous French dishes is Ratatouille.
-The dish is actually was a staple for country folk.
-Mostly the local variety of vegetables were used.
-It is more or less a vegetable stew made with eggplant, zucchini, tomatoes and sometimes with green or red peppers and onion.
+The dish actually was a staple for country folk.
+Mostly the local variety of vegetables are used to make a vegetable stew made with eggplant, zucchini, tomatoes and sometimes with green or red peppers and onion.
 In the region, it is known as ratatouia as well.
 It is a very earthy dish but very vibrant and fulfilling at the same time.
 Le Rossettisserie is known for its roasted chicken and beef with ratatouille, you won’t regret having the second plate here.